liquity/bold/README.md

 ### Rationale

-The CCR logic has the following purposes:
+The Safety Mode logic has the following purposes:

 - Ensure that when `TCR >= CCR` borrower operations can not reduce system health too much by bringing the `TCR < CCR`